fenics-llm/fenics-llm.github.io/index.md

 **Read the full paper on arXiv:** [https://arxiv.org/abs/2603.21011](https://arxiv.org/abs/2603.21011)

-If you use our models or dataset, please cite our work:
+If you use our models or dataset, please consider citing our work: